KnolCase is a case-based knowledge management tool for

-Private: By default your case file is private and no one else can
+By default your case file is private and no one else can view it.

-view it.
-If you have shared or published your case file, you can always make it
+If you have previously shared or published your case file, you can always make

-If you choose 'Share', your case file will be stored on the central case server.
+If you select 'Share', your case file will be saved on the central case server,

-You can click on the content_copy button to copy the sharing URL to the clipboard.
+and you can click on the content_copy to copy the sharing URL

 The master copy of the case file will still be on your own computer.

 If you modify the case after it has been shared (shown in the case list

 with a * in the status column), the changes will not be visible to others until

 Case sharing URLs are easy to guess because case ids are small consecutive